chaimaa-El/-YOLOv3-MiDaS-Object-Detection-and-Depth-Estimation-Refactored-/README.md

 ---

 ## Code Description
-#### main.py
+### main.py

 The main.py script is the entry point for running the project.
 It supports two main modes: train and detect.

     --mode train: This mode starts the training process for the YOLOv3 model.
     --mode detect: This mode runs object detection and depth estimation on input images.

-#### train.py
+### train.py

-The train.py script is responsible for training the YOLOv3 model using a custom dataset.
-It takes in configuration settings, dataset details, and training parameters.
+The train.py script is designed to train the MDENet (Monocular Depth Estimation Network) model using a custom dataset for monocular depth prediction.
+The training process incorporates various advanced techniques such as mixed precision training, multi-scale augmentation, and learning rate scheduling.
+This script also supports distributed training across multiple GPUs using PyTorch's distributed data parallelism.

-#### detect.py
+### detect.py

-The detect.py script performs object detection and depth estimation.
-It detects objects in input images or videos and calculates the depth of the objects using the MiDaS model.
+The detect.py script performs object detection and depth estimation using a custom-trained YOLO-based model.
+It leverages a multi-stage pipeline that integrates YOLO for object detection and an additional depth estimation model (MDENet).
+The script is configured through a .cfg file and performs inference on images or videos.
+It outputs detection results and depth maps for each frame processed.

-#### utils.py
+### utils.py

-The utils.py file contains utility functions for pre-processing and post-processing data, such as image resizing, loading datasets, or processing results
+The utils.py file contains utility functions and imports related to computer vision tasks, specifically for object detection using PyTorch and other libraries.
+It is heavily used in YOLOv5-like models and other deep learning tasks that involve image processing, model evaluation, and loss computation.